Co-Author of SHTF Survival Boot Camp

 The 7 Pillars of Urban Preparedness is an introductory course that Selco and I teach.
 This is a foundational module that we refer to often because so much is built from these seven pillars.
 Selco and I created this framework to hang things in a logical sequence.

 When Selco and I first met we shared our teaching material.
 After sifting through it all we found we had a massive volume of material with very little structure.
 People were having to process the information and somehow compartmentalize it in their own minds.
 They could not keep up with what we were teaching in the moment because they were still trying to sort out the previous information.
-We realized we needed to build structures for people to hang information on.

-The preppersphere desperately needs that structure.
+The Preppersphere desperately needs that structure.
 As the sphere expands, without these structures, the information becomes more and more fragmented and people do not quite know what to do with the information they are given.
 The 7 Pillars are strong foundational pillars designed to help them with that and to help build resilience.

 Please remember this crucial piece of advice: